-My dad was a strong proud African man and in my mind he was a rock; never needed anything from anyone, yet he thrived and achieved great things.
+My dad was a strong proud African man and in my mind he was a rock; not needing anything from anyone, but climbing up the hero ladder and accomplishing great things.

-At least from my position as a 9th born child, he did.
+At least from my position as his 9th born child, he did.

 Kept his distance and not a whiff of softness.

-There were no cattle rustlers to chase down (thank God) but there was that leaky tap.
+There were no cattle rustlers to chase down (thank God) or gigantic bulls to force inky medicine down their throat.
+But there was that leaky tap.
 A hole in my needy heart which needed an endless supply of affection and love.

 Duties and roles to be fulfilled.
-Ability to give everything and need nothing much in return.
+Ability to give everything and need nothing from me in return.

 Crafting lasting bliss

-If you’ve been married longer than a week, you might be laughing at my naivety right about now.
-You’ve figured out early that your husband has needs.
+If you’ve been married longer than a week, you might be laughing at my naivety – you’ve correctly figured out your husband has needs too.
 They might not be the same as yours – or as obvious – but they are there.

-It takes a while in these early years to fully appreciate that lasting bliss is not built on air or re-living our pasts and comparing it to the present.
+It takes a minute, in the early days of marriage to fully appreciate that lasting bliss is not built on air or re-living our pasts and comparing it to the present.

-But from waking up and crafting our own happily ever after.
+But from waking up, rolling up our sleeves and crafting our own happily ever after.

-To create your lasting bliss (and obliterate those annoying honeymoon blues) here’s a few things to keep in mind regarding our husband’s needs.
+So here are a few things to keep in mind regarding your husband’s needs.

 8 things your husband can’t get enough of